grafana/agent/docs/sources/flow/reference/components/prometheus.source.api.md

 }
 ```

-The component will start HTTP server supporting the following requests:
+The component will start an HTTP server supporting the following endpoint:

 - `POST /api/v1/metrics/write` - send metrics to the component, which in turn will be forwarded to the receivers as configured in `forward_to` argument.
 The request format must match that of [Prometheus `remote_write` API][prometheus-remote-write-docs].
 One way to send valid requests to this component is to use another Grafana Agent with a [`prometheus.remote_write`][prometheus.remote_write] component.